New Scams To Watch Out For In Thailand 2026

 Miracle Cure and Show Me Your Money Scams

-The lower sukhumvit area here is a tourist hot spot I discuss a wide range of tourist hotspot scams in part one of this series but let’s cover a few more that have become extremely prevalent First you may be approached by a Middle Eastern or South Asian man on the street here or in a shop like 7-Eleven He’ll point out a physical characteristic Perhaps you’re balding or have acne He’ll recommend a miracle inexpensive cure and try to bring you along to a shop It’s all a scam.
+The lower Sukhumvit area is a tourist hot spot.
+I discuss a wide range of tourist hotspot scams in part one of this series, but let’s cover a few more that have become extremely prevalent.
+First, you may be approached by a a stranger on the street here or in a shop like 7-Eleven.
+He’ll point out a physical characteristic.
+Perhaps you’re balding or have acne.
+He’ll recommend a miracle inexpensive cure and try to bring you along to a shop.
+It’s all a scam.

-Another common variation of this scam involves the man asking to see money from your home country This sounds pretty crazy but it’s become so common that it must work sometimes If you show him the scammer will use a slight of hand trick to try to steal some of the money And if that fails he’ll attempt to trade for his worthless counterfeit currency This should go without saying but never take out your wallet or show money to a stranger on the street in a foreign country.
+Another common variation of this scam involves the man asking to see money from your home country.
+This sounds pretty crazy, but it’s become so common that it must work sometimes.
+If you show him, the scammer will use a sleight of hand trick to try to steal some of the money.
+If that fails, he’ll attempt to trade for his worthless counterfeit currency. as a general rule, but never take out your wallet or show money to a stranger on the street in a foreign country.

 Friendly Stranger Scam In Thailand Nightlife

-And these are both variations of a very common friendly stranger scam that’s constantly adapting here A friendly stranger approaches you in the street He may be Thai or foreign He’ll attempt to build rapport and use that rapport to scam you There are a wide number of different variations of this scam but they’re very easy to avoid If somebody approaches you in a tourist area just ignore them and keep walking.
+These are both variations of a very common friendly stranger scam that’s constantly adapting here.
+A friendly stranger approaches you in the street.
+He may be Thai or foreign.
+He’ll attempt to build rapport and use that rapport to scam you.
+There are a wide number of different variations of this scam, but they’re very easy to avoid.
+If somebody approaches you in a tourist area, just ignore them and keep walking.

 Stolen iPhone Follow-Up Scam

-When you’re in tourist hotspots you also need to be careful about pickpocketing and theft Thieves especially target smartphones and iPhones in particular as these have a very high resale value If your iPhone does get stolen you may be tempted to turn on a find your phone lock online But if you do you’ll receive texts that appear to come from Apple or Google and the text will include a link and instructions to access your iCloud This is normally the thieves and the links are fishing sites If you enter your credentials the thieves will be able to unlock the phone and sell it.
+When you’re in tourist hotspots, you also need to be careful about pickpocketing and theft.
+Thieves especially target smartphones, and iPhones in particular, as these have a very high resale value.
+If your iPhone does get stolen, you may be tempted to turn on Find My iPhone online.
+But if you do, you’ll receive texts that appear to come from Apple or Google.
+The text will include a link and instructions to access your iCloud.
+This is normally the thieves, and the links are phishing sites.
+If you enter your credentials, the thieves will be able to unlock the phone and sell it.

-The thieves may also send you texts directly asking for money with a promise that they’ll send you the phone after This is also a scam and the thieves will string you along get as much money as possible and then disappear with your phone and the money.
+The thieves may also send you texts directly asking for money with a promise that they’ll send you the phone back.
+This is also a scam.
+The thieves will string you along, get as much money as possible, and then disappear with your phone and the money.

 Pick Pockets In Thailand